Blaine Hardy: 2015

 Hardy made the Tiger roster for Opening Day in the 2015 season, but was held back for extended spring training due to a minor injury.
 On August 23, 2015, Hardy's homerless streak of 84 2/3 innings ended after allowing a home run to Mike Napoli.
 This was the longest active homerless innings streak in the major leagues.
 The last time Hardy had allowed a home run was to Jason Castro on June 27, 2014.
 Hardy holds the franchise record for the most appearances by a left-hander without allowing a home run, at 87, and was two appearances away from tying Bernie Boland's record for 89 homerless appearances.
 He would finish the season with a 3.08 ERA, while striking out 55 batters in 61 1/3 innings.
 He appeared in a team-high 70 games in 2015.

 2016

 On May 12, 2016, Hardy was optioned to the Triple-A Toledo Mud Hens.
-He made seven appearances between June 6 and June 18 before being optioned to Toledo again.
+He made seven appearances between June 6 and 18 before being optioned to Toledo again.
 He was called up to the Tigers again in August, and pitched three scoreless innings of an August 9 game against the Seattle Mariners.
 For the 2016 season, Hardy made 21 relief appearances, posting a 1–0 record with a 3.51 ERA in 25 2/3 innings pitched.